 Most businesses place a clause in their Terms and Conditions stating that they have the right to make changes to the agreement.
 Here's an example from AB Optics:

 If you make significant changes to your Terms and Conditions, you should take all reasonable steps to notify your customers.
-If you have a customer's email address, you should notify them of significant changes to your Terms and Conditions via email.

 Prices and Availability